asen/smg/SMG_VS_PROMETHEUS.md

 numbers to compare with thresholds is much less efficient than the "inline" SMG checks done as part of the polling.

+* Using grafana effectively means that someone will have tp create and maintain dashboards containing the important graphs.
+SMG opts for defining "default" (and usable) dashboards for *everything* it graphs and that normally comes for free or with very little "inline" SMG configuration effort.

 * SMG supports writing to InfluxDB so it should be possible to use Grafana instead of the built-in SMG graphing facilities.